 If you’ve suffered a painful injury at work, you’re probably worried about your medical bills and the lost wages you’ll experience from taking time off work.
-Luckily, the Durham personal injury lawyers at Whitley Law Firm can pursue the compensation you deserve.
+Luckily, the workers’ compensation lawyers in Durham at Whitley Law Firm can pursue compensation on your behalf.

-A Durham workers’ compensation lawyer from our team can guide you through the appeals process, protect you from unfair treatment from your employer after making a claim, and be your advocate if your employer didn’t have the necessary insurance coverage.
+A Durham personal injury lawyer from our team can guide you through the appeals process.
+We’ll protect you from unfair treatment by your employer after making a claim and be your advocate if your employer doesn’t have the necessary insurance coverage.

 We have over 120 years of combined experience, so we’re confident we have what it takes to get a fair outcome.